-Choosing a pediatric dentist is much like choosing any other dentist or medical professional.
+Choosing a pediatric dentist is much like choosing any other dentist or medical professional for your child.
 We recommend starting with our dentist finder tool to locate a dentist near you.

 Pediatric Dentist or General Family Dentist?

 Some general dentists have basic training in pediatric dentistry and will advertise themselves as a “family dentist.”
+They typically accept patients of any age.
 Although family dentistry is not a recognized subfield by itself, many family dentists have the talent and experience to work with children, too.